 Doak is recognized as one of the Best Lawyers in Canada over the years 2006-2023, under the classification "Leading Lawyer in Intellectual Property Law," and was awarded the designation "Lawyer of the Year in IP Law" (Western Canada) by The Best Lawyers in Canada (2014).

 A regular speaker at and contributor to Canadian Bar Association and Insight seminars on intellectual property, Doak has contributed various articles on similar subjects to trade and professional publications.

 Doak practised for 12 years in the Gowling WLG Toronto IP group before transferring to the firm's Calgary IP department in 2000, where he has continued to practise since then.

 Prior to beginning his career in law, Doak spent two years as a professional mechanical engineer in jet engine design with Pratt & Whitney Canada.

-Doak is a member of the Canadian Bar Association (CBA), the Intellectual Property Institute of Canada (IPIC), the Law Society of Alberta, the Law Society of Ontario, the Association of Professional Engineers and Geoscientists of Alberta (APEGA), the Professional Engineers of Ontario (PEO), the Association of Professional Engineers and Geoscientists of Alberta, and the Association of Professional Engineers and Geoscientists of Alberta.
+Doak is a member of the Canadian Bar Association (CBA), the Intellectual Property Institute of Canada (IPIC), the Law Society of Alberta, the Law Society of Ontario, the Association of Professional Engineers and Geoscientists of Alberta (APEGA), and the Professional Engineers of Ontario (PEO).